wordofwarning/wordofwarning.org/current/2014-spring/melody/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 75 minutes with no interval; with a high-text contect (including swearing) it is comedic and partly delivered in a lecture-style; it includes some use of projected image/film.
+The performance lasts approximately 75 minutes with no interval; with a high text-content (including swearing) it is comedic and partly delivered in a lecture-style; it includes some use of projected image/film.
 Age advisory: 14+

 ####Q&A
 Following a short break, there will be a post-show talk with the company.